AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/list-forms-on-sites-page.md

 ## Voraussetzung

 Bevor Sie die verschiedenen Funktionen einer Formularportal-Komponente erkunden, stellen Sie sicher, dass Kernkomponenten für Ihre Umgebung aktiviert sind.
-Ausführliche Anweisungen zum Aktivieren von Kernkomponenten für Ihre Umgebung finden Sie, indem Sie [hier klicken](/help/forms/enable-adaptive-forms-core-components.md).
+Installieren Sie die neueste Version von , um adaptive Forms-Kernkomponenten für Ihre AEM Cloud Service-Umgebung zu aktivieren.

 <!--
 ## Enable Forms Portal components for your existing environment

 To enable out-of-the-box Forms Portal components on existing AEM Forms as a Cloud Service, perform the following steps:

 1. **Clone Cloud Manager Git repository on your local development instance:**  Your Cloud Manager Git repository contains a default AEM project.
 It is based on [AEM Archetype](https://github.com/adobe/aem-project-archetype/).
 Clone your Cloud Manager Git Repository using Self-Service Git Account Management from Cloud Manager UI to bring the project on your local development environment.
-For details on accessing the repository, see [Accessing Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/accessing-repos.html?lang=de).
+For details on accessing the repository, see [Accessing Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/accessing-repos.html).

 1. **Create [!DNL Experience Manager Forms] as a [Cloud Service] project:** Create [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype 50](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-50) or later.
 The archetype help developers easily start developing for [!DNL AEM Forms] as a Cloud Service.
 It also includes some sample themes and templates to help you started quickly.